Ultrasound Autofocusing: Common Midpoint Phase Error Optimization via Differentiable Beamforming: Introduction

-Acoustic full waveform inversion (FWI) uses wavefield measurements as the template to which a wave equation operator is fit to recover physical domain properties such as absorption, acoustic velocity, or density.
-However, FWI is ill-posed for non-smooth property distributions, nonconvex, and computationally intensive \cite{virieux2009overview} and does not take advantage of far-field coherence patterns to regularize the inverse-problem.
+Acoustic full waveform inversion (FWI) fits the wave equation operator and initial conditions to a template of wavefield measurements to recover physical domain properties such as absorption, acoustic velocity, or density.
+However, FWI is ill-posed for non-smooth property distributions, non-convex, computationally intensive \cite{virieux2009overview}, and does not take advantage of far-field coherence patterns to regularize the inverse-problem.
 Alternatively, seismic focusing analysis imaging techniques such as migration velocity analysis (MVA) and wave equation migration velocity analysis (WEMVA) update only the wavefield velocity used in a propagation model to optimize the flatness of specular reflectors in seismic images \cite{biondi20063d,sava2004wave}.
 While MVA uses a straight-ray operator and WEMVA uses a linearized wave equation operator, both methods allow for reflection tomographic reconstruction of wave velocity given well-defined specular reflections.
-In medical ultrasound, where diffuse scattering is prevalent, reflection tomographic methods such as Computed Ultrasound Tomography in Echo-mode (CUTE) have been proposed to estimate spatially varying velocity distributions based on matrix inversion of a forward phase shift distribution model. \cite{jaeger2015computed,sanabria2018spatial,stahli2020improved,bezek2023analytical,ali2022distributed,ali2023sound}.
-These models require careful design of the excitation sources, wave propagation and model inversion.
-Recovered velocity distributions have been shown to reduce the effect of phase aberration using straight ray, Eikonal, and linear wave propagation models in ultrasound imaging~\cite{ali2023aberration,rau2019ultrasound,ali2022distributed}.
+In medical ultrasound where diffuse scattering is prevalent, reflection tomographic methods \cite{jaeger2015computed,sanabria2018spatial,stahli2020improved,bezek2023analytical,ali2022distributed,ali2023sound} have been proposed to estimate spatially varying velocity distributions based on matrix inversion of a forward phase-shift distribution model.
+Using recovered velocity distributions, phase aberration correction in ultrasound imaging has been achieved using straight ray, Eikonal, and linear wave propagation models \cite{jaeger2015correction,ali2023aberration,rau2019ultrasound,ali2022distributed}.